Better-Britain/reports/reports/osa-explainer/sections/06_context.md

 # F) Context: cookie law → GDPR → OSA

+We’ve tried “make the user click more buttons.”
+It didn’t fix much.
+GDPR moved some of the work backstage, where it belongs.
+The Online Safety Act keeps pushing in that direction: less banner theatre, more responsibility on the people who design the systems we use every day.

 <details>
 <summary><strong>Why did cookie law feel rubbish?</strong></summary>
 It pushed the burden onto users: endless banners and dark patterns to click through, while many sites kept tracking.
 It delivered lots of friction and little systemic change.